Discover the good and bad about these sweet treats. Can dogs eat gummy bears? Keep reading and find out how dangerous they are.

 The worst thing about gummy bears is that some brands and varieties contain xylitol.
 Dogs should never eat xylitol.
 It is an artificial sweetener that is toxic to dogs.

-These are the symptoms of xylitol poisoning that you should watch out for if your dog eats gummy bears:
+These are the xylitol poisoning that you should watch out for if your dog eats gummy bears:

 - Unstable walking